Giuseppe-Bonifati/Morning_Jokes/README.md

 smtp.mail.yahoo.com

 ```

-then it is important to follow this example with gmail steps by step to configure your email address
+Then it is important to follow this example with gmail steps by step to configure your email address

 1. On the top right of the screen click on the icon